 In June 2016, the FASB issued ASU 2016-03, Financial Instruments-Credit Losses (ASC 326): Measurement of Credit Losses on Financial Instruments, which amends guidance on reporting credit losses for assets held at amortized cost basis and available for sale debt securities.
-For assets held at amortized cost basis, ASC 326 eliminates the probable initial recognition threshold in current GAAP and, instead, requires an entity to reflect its current estimate of all expected credit losses.
-The Company adopted this ASU on January 1, 2020, and the effect of adoption on the Company's consolidated financial statements and related disclosures is not expected to be material.
+For assets held at amortized cost basis, ASC 326 eliminates the probable initial recognition threshold in prior GAAP and, instead, requires an entity to reflect its current estimate of all expected credit losses.
+The Company adopted this ASU on January 1, 2020, and the effect of adoption on the Company's Consolidated Financial Statements and related disclosures was not material.